ibm-cloud-docs/cis/logpush.md

    * DNS, Range, and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
 These jobs can use the same destination but must specify different paths with using Cloud Object Storage.
    * After creating a Logpush job with Cloud Object Storage, you must verify ownership.
 This process is described in the next steps.

-* For Splunk only: When you send logs to Splunk, CIS checks the IP address and port for accessibility and validates the certificate of the HTTP Receiver.
-If all parameters are valid, the Logpush job is created and begins sending events to the HTTP Event Collector (Splunk).
+* For Splunk only: When you send logs to QRadar or Splunk, CIS checks the IP address and port for accessibility and validates the certificate of the HTTP Receiver.
+If all parameters are valid, the Logpush job is created and begins sending events to the HTTP Receiver log source (QRadar) or the HTTP Event Collector (Splunk).

 ## Creating a Logpush job in the console
 {: #logpush-setup-ui}